What Caliber is the 9 mm?

-The short and anticlimactic answer is that the caliber of a 9mm is 9mm….yes that is right.
+The short answer is that the caliber of a 9 mm is 9 mm….yes that is right.
 9 mm is actually the designation of the caliber.
 However, it has shocked us here at Outdoor Methods that many gun owners are excellent marksman, but still do not know what caliber really means or how it is designated.
-So while we are still waiting for COVID-19 to go away will explain what the 9 mm caliber actually is based on the science.
+Let us take a systemic approach and explain what is the caliber of the 9 mm below.

 How is a Caliber Determined?

 Caliber, in simple terms, is a designation assigned to a specific group of guns and cartridges.
 This designation is determined by one of two methods.
 The first method designates a caliber using the dimension of a guns’ barrel.
 An example of a caliber assigned using is this method is the British .303.
 The second method identifies a caliber by the width of the bullet, not the round.